mirmousaviii/mostage-editor/docs/faq.md

 ### Why are there unused codes or messy parts?

 **Answer**: This is an MVP application and we don't know exactly what we want.
 Different features are being developed and tested.
 I developed some things and later decided they should be removed.

+## 📝 **Markdown Editor**

+### Why didn't we use existing Markdown editors?

+**Answer**: We didn't find any good, up-to-date, flexible, and bug-free solution.
+The strongest options were Milkdown and MDXEditor, both of which had significant bugs.
+Major issues included lack of flexibility, features like undo not working correctly, and inability to properly control themes in dark and light modes.